integrativemodeling/spb/README.md

 The repository contains input data, scripts for modeling and results including bead models and localization probability density maps.
 It uses [IMP](https://integrativemodeling.org) (*Integrative Modeling Platform*).

 ## Prerequisites for running the code
-Note that the SPB code is almost fully written in C++ and uses native IMP, unlike most other recent integrative modeling projects that use [PMI] (https://github.com/salilab/pmi).
+Note that the SPB code is almost fully written in C++ and uses native IMP, unlike most other recent integrative modeling projects that use [PMI](https://github.com/salilab/pmi).
 The SPB code is in [Github](https://github.com/salilab/spb) and must be compiled as a module with a recent version of IMP.
 [MPI](https://integrativemodeling.org/2.7.0/doc/ref/namespaceIMP_1_1mpi.html) must be used to compile the IMP code so that replica exchange can be used.